dlstrong/github-training-brain-dumps/github_directions.md

 ## What is GitHub?

-Those of you choosing to do a programming project for your final will need to use GitHub to store and track your code.
-This is a required and graded element of your project.

 GitHub is a website that allows people to host programming projects online, with extra features to support users with collaboration and project organization.
 There are a huge number of features and tools you can use in GitHub, but everyone needs to start with the same basic skills:

 * Make a repository